Wagner mercenary boss says Russia bombed his troops

 "Presidential power, the government, the police and Russian guard will work as usual.

-"This is not a military coup, but a march of justice, our actions do not interfere with the troops in any way."
+"This is not a military coup, but a march of justice.
+Our actions do not interfere with the troops in any way."

+In a statement responding to the message, the FSB demanded "an immediate stop to illegal actions" by Prigozhin.
+The Kremlin has also said "necessary measures are being taken", according to Russian news agency Interfax.

+It comes after a video message in May in which Prigozhin stood surrounded by the bodies of his troops and berated Mr Shoigu - as well as Chief of the General Staff Valery Gerasimov - for not providing them with enough ammunition.